Delivery method: On campus (with the option to take certain courses via interactive video)

 EMT study encompasses 16 weeks of classroom, lab, and clinical/field education offered in the fall and spring semesters.
 Coursework includes basic anatomy and physiology, airway management, medical and trauma emergency management, and EMS operations in conjunction with hands-on, skill-based training.

 Paramedic study begins in the fall and encompasses three semesters of classroom, lab, and hospital clinical/field education.
 Coursework includes anatomy and physiology, cardiology, pharmacology, patient assessment, airway management, and medical /trauma emergency management in conjunction with hands-on, skill-based training.

 EMTs and Paramedics often work with police officers, firefighters, nurses and doctors.
 They may be out in any weather and have irregular hours.
 Work is physically strenuous and can be stressful.
 Potential students must be emotionally stable, able to lift and carry heavy loads, and have good dexterity, eyesight, and accurate color vision.

-EMT students who successfully pass the specified or required courses are job ready to enter the workforce.
+EMT students who successfully pass the specified or required courses receive a Certificate of Completion.

 All students completing the EMT or Paramedic program must take the National Registry of Emergency Medical Technicians cognitive and psychomotor exams to become certified as an EMT or Paramedic.

-Detailed program requirements for the Paramedic Technology Associate in Applied Science degree and Program Certificate are located on the degree plan.
+Detailed program requirements for the Emergency Medical Technician Certificate of Completion, Paramedic Technology Associate in Applied Science degree, and Program Certificate are located on the degree plan.

 Sarah Haugen Scholarship